stevenjpr/stevenjpr/HumanUserGuide.md

 ### What drives you nuts?
 * *Tell us about your pet peeves.
 These are things that put you in a bad mood.*

-Being interrupted or talked over drives me crazy.
+Being interrupted or talked over is my hot button.
 This happens much too often at Microsoft, in my opinion.
 If someone is talking it's respectful to let them finish before jumping in.

 Lack of preparation for meetings also can frustrate me.
 Examples:
 1. Someone comes in late and then asks for the meeting to be restarted to catch them up.